parvpatodia/smartspace_memory_agent/README.md

 Pilot program with 3-5 hospital systems to validate value.
 ROI calculator showing cost savings.
 White-label solution for healthcare vendors.
 Edge deployment option for facilities with privacy requirements.
 Fundraising for scaling operations.

 Business Case
 The addressable market is substantial.
 American hospitals spend 50 billion annually on equipment management.
 Equipment downtime costs hospitals 2000 dollars per unit per month in lost utilization.
 Procurement teams waste time searching for equipment.
 Compliance teams struggle with asset audits.
-These are real operational costs that MemoryGuard addresses directly.
+These are real operational costs that MediTrack addresses directly.

 A typical 500-bed hospital might manage 5000 high-value equipment items.
 Current loss rates average 3 to 5 percent annually due to misplacement, accounting for 2.5 to 4 million in write-offs.
 Equipment procurement is often duplicated because nobody knows if equipment exists elsewhere in the facility.
 These inefficiencies compound.

-MemoryGuard reduces procurement costs by 70 percent through better visibility.
+MediTrack reduces procurement costs by 70 percent through better visibility.
 Equipment utilization increases by 25 percent when operators know where to find what they need.
 Audit time drops from weeks to hours.
 For a 500-bed system, this represents 500 thousand to 2 million in annual savings.
 The business case is real.

 Deployment
 Extract the repository.
 Follow setup instructions in SETUP.md.
 Configure your Memories.ai API key.
 Start both backend and frontend services.
 The application is ready for production use or demo deployment.